ojoadeolagabriel2/payment-information-service/README.md

 Running this service is as easy as 1..
 2..
 3..

-1. navigate to the 'deployment' folder and execute the following command:
+1. using your command line window, navigate to the 'deployment' folder in the root of this project and execute the following command:

 ```bash
 chmod +x run_locally.sh && ./run_locally.sh